Asymptotic Expansion for Expanding Spherical Averages in Real Rank One: Construction of the ODE and Its Solutions

+Let $(\pi,H)$ be a unitary representation of $G$, and let $v\in H^\infty$.
+Assume that $v$ is a joint eigenvector of the infinitesimal Casimirs of $G$ and $M$:

-We demonstrate that the eigenvalue equations, which are partial differential equations defining the eigenfunctions, yield an ODE for the corresponding $K$-averages $I(t, f,\varphi)$, when these averages are considered as functions of the parameter $t$.
+By Corollary~\ref{thm:Expression_of_casimir_operator}, we demonstrate that the eigenvalue equations~\eqref{equation:eigenvalue_equation}, which are partial differential equations.
+And this yields an ODE for the corresponding $K$-averages $I(t, v,\varphi)$, when these averages are considered as functions of the parameter $t$.